 Major causes of a wine hangover

-There is one major organic chemical compound in wine, beer and other spirits that has been shown to increase the occurences of severe hangovers.
+There is one major organic chemical compound in wine, beer, and other spirits, that can increase the occurences of severe hangovers.
 The chemical, Acetaldehyde, is a byproduct your body produces while metabolizing ethanol.
-Liquor with higher levels of Acetaldehyde (considered a wine fault) have been shown to cause a more severe hangover.
+Liquor with higher levels of Acetaldehyde (considered a wine fault) has been shown to cause a more severe hangover.

-Our noses are able to detect Acetaldehyde levels above 125 mg/L as a fruity, sour green apple aroma.
-Wines with high levels of this chemical include Sherry, Brandy and some sweet wines.
+Our noses can detect Acetaldehyde levels above 125 mg/L as a fruity, sour green apple aroma.
+Wines with high levels of this chemical include Sherry, Brandy, and some sweet wines.
 Red wines start at close to 4 mg/L.